hlucey/third-party/cis2-rmc-define.md

 ## Before you begin
 {: #pre-reqs}

-1. Ensure that you've begun working on [Step 1: Author service docs and marketing announcement (PWB)](/docs/third-party/cis1-docs-marketing.html).
+1. Ensure that you start working on [Step 1: Author service docs and marketing announcement (PWB)](/docs/third-party/cis1-docs-marketing.html).
 2. Ensure that you're registered with {{site.data.keyword.Bluemix_notm}}.
 If not, [register](https://console.bluemix.net/registration) before proceeding.
 3. Ensure that you are in the correct account when you begin working in the resource management console.
 4. Prepare your {{site.data.keyword.Bluemix_notm}} service name.
 You must provide both a service name that is used to identify the service by the {{site.data.keyword.Bluemix_notm}} platform, and a display name that your customers see in the {{site.data.keyword.Bluemix_notm}} catalog.

   When you register your offering with resource management console, have your {{site.data.keyword.Bluemix_notm}} service name ready.
-The service name is not your display name.
+The service name isn't your display name.
 Your service name must follow these rules:
    - Must be all lowercase
    - Can't include spaces but can include hyphens (`-`)
    - Must be fewer than 32 characters

-   Your service name should include your company name.
-If your company has more than one offering, your service name should include both company and offering as part of the name.
+   Your service name must include your company name.
+If your company has more than one offering, your service name must include both company and offering as part of the name.
 For example, the Compose company has offerings for Redis and Elasticsearch.
 Sample service names on {{site.data.keyword.Bluemix_notm}} for these offerings would be `compose-redis` and `compose-elasticsearch`.
-Both of these service names have associated display names that are shown in the {{site.data.keyword.Bluemix_notm}} catalog: *Compose Redis* and *Compose Elasticsearch*.
-Another company (for example, FastJetMail) can have only the single JetMail offering, in which case the service name should be `fastjetmail`.
+Both of these service names include associated display names that are shown in the {{site.data.keyword.Bluemix_notm}} catalog: *Compose Redis* and *Compose Elasticsearch*.
+Another company (for example, FastJetMail) can have only the single JetMail offering, in which case the service name must be `fastjetmail`.

 ## Register your offering
 {: #register}